Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 - To discern organisational needs, hopes, dreams and desires to inform its strategy and the formation of new circles.

 ### Governance Circle (will?)
-- To discern organisational frameworks that maintain
+- To discern general organisational frameworks that maintain adaptive ability